dthain/compilers-fa25/handouts/handout-ll1.md

 1 - Rewrite the grammar into LL(1) form.

-2 - Compute the FIRST and FOLLOW sets for this grammar.
+2 - Compute the FIRST and FOLLOW sets for your rewritten grammar.